-(6) John A. Kidd, baptised by William A. Kidd and Anne Kidd, Carnew Register 17.11.1825.
+- (6) John A. Kidd, baptised by William A. Kidd and Anne Kidd, Carnew Register 17.11.1825.
 It seems certain that the 'A' stands for 'Amona'.
 Could 'Amona' possibly be a faulty transcription of 'Antony'.
-Nothing further emerges about this man so far.

-(7) Jane Kidd of Ballingate, daughter of William Kidd, farmer, married Benjamin Rathwell in 1850, Carnew Register and Customs House Register.
-William Kidd witness.

-(8) Anne Kidd of Ballingate married William Cooper of Aghowle 1863, Customs House Register, witness George Kidd.
-It will be recalled that Anne had an uncle Joseph with land at Aghowle.

-(9) George Kidd of Camolin, schoolmaster 1827-1890, aged 63, Carnew Register.
+Nothing further emerges about this man so far. - (7) Jane Kidd of Ballingate, daughter of William Kidd, farmer, married Benjamin Rathwell in 1850, Carnew Register and Customs House Register.
+William Kidd witness. - (8) Anne Kidd of Ballingate married William Cooper of Aghowle 1863, Customs House Register, witness George Kidd.
+It will be recalled that Anne had an uncle Joseph with land at Aghowle. - (9) George Kidd of Camolin, schoolmaster 1827-1890, aged 63, Carnew Register.
 I have a fairly full record of this man and his descendants mainly from one of his grandsons, the Reverend George Frederick Kidd.
 George Kidd was married at Ardamine Church near Gorey 14 September 1859 to Ann Butler of Cronyhorn Carnew parish, described "at present residing in Courtown."
 He was 32 years and almost certainly by then a schoolmaster at Camolin.
 He and his descendants have been spoken of as the Camolin Kidds, and he is described as of Camolin in the burial register at Carnew.
 Camolin is about half way between Ferns and Gorey on the main north south road.
 His wife survived him by 20 years, and died 18 September 1910 aged 75.
 Anna Kidd of Camolin buried 1910 Carnew Register.
 There is a stone commemorating them both in Carnew Churchyard.
 One more thing, in 1850 (Griffith's valuations) he held 9 acres at Ballard, Parish of Carnew.
 Ballard is at Shillelagh.
 George and Anne had 8 children (eighth generation).

-#[note added by WSF Kidd] - it seems to me that the death date for Mary Emily is probably wrong (the marriage date is correct based on the Ireland Civil Registration Marriages index record q1 1903); if widow, after 1924 anyway.
+#[note added by WSF Kidd] - the death date for Mary Emily in the typescript must be an error (the marriage date is correct based on the Ireland Civil Registration Marriages index record q1 1903); if widow, after 1924 anyway.
+As no Civil Registration Death index found, probably after 1959; perhaps 1963?)

-George Kidd of Camolin' s eight children (eighth generation)
+George Kidd of Camolin's eight children (eighth generation)